-FDP_ACC.2.1/ The TSF shall enforce the Payment_SFP on: e the Payment_SFP on: Payment_SFP Subjects: S.User Objects: D.Payment_Data (including S.User and S.Merchant Data) and all operations am ong subjects and objects covered by the SFP.
-FDP_ACC.2.2/ The TSF shall ensure that all operations between any subject controlled by the TSF and any Payment_SFP object controlled by the TSF are covered by an access control SFP. he TSF are covered by an access control SFP.
+FDP_ACC.2.1/ The TSF shall enforce the Payment_SFP on: Payment_SFP Subjects: S.User S.User Objects: D.Payment_Data (including S.User and S.Merchant Data) and all operations among subjects and objects covered by the SFP.
+FDP_ACC.2.2/ The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
+Payment_SFP